-2.8.13 Internal Audio Connectors
+2.8.9 Internal Audio Connectors

-AUX-in and CD-in
+CD-in

-These connectors are used to receive audio from a CD-ROM drive, TV tuner or MPEG card.
+This connector is used to receive audio from a CD-ROM drive, TV tuner or MPEG card.

 Pin Function

-Ι Left audio channel
+Left audio channel

 2 Ground

 3 Ground

 4 Right audio channel

 TAD

 TAD is a connector for telephony audio devices such as voice modem cards.
 By installing a PCI voice modem card that is also equipped with a TAD connector, connect one end of the cable (that came with the card) to the card's TAD connector and the other end to the TAD connector on the system board.
 The voice modem will interface with the onboard audio allowing voice to come from the external speaker.